gabors-data-analysis/da_case_studies/.devcontainer/README.md

 3. Wait for the environment to build (first time only)
 4. R packages will be installed automatically via renv

+## 🎨 R with RStudio Server

+Location: `.devcontainer/r-rstudio/`

+A full-featured R environment with:
+- R 4.5 with packages from `renv.lock`
+- RStudio Server IDE accessible via browser
+- VS Code R extensions (optional)
+- Auto-forwarded port for seamless access to RStudio

+**To use:**
+1. Open the repository in VS Code
+2. When prompted to reopen in container, select **"Data Analysis - R with RStudio"**
+3. Wait for the environment to build (first time only)
+4. R packages will be installed automatically via renv
+5. RStudio Server will automatically open in your browser when the container is ready
+   - If not, access it manually via the forwarded port link (typically `http://localhost:8787`)
+   - No authentication required in the dev container

+**Benefits:**
+- Full RStudio interface for interactive R development
+- Integrated console, editor, and plotting panels
+- Better for exploratory data analysis
+- Familiar environment for R users

 ## 📦 Data Download

 **Neither environment downloads data automatically.**